Best Children’s Books With Characters Who Have Learning Differences

 ADHD

 Clea is a chess-loving girl who gets distracted easily (except when she can hyper-focus in chess) and it’s becoming a problem, especially in school but also with friends.
-She’s resistant to testing, refusing to believe she could have ADHD.
+She’s resistant to LD testing, refusing to believe she could have ADHD.
 But blurting out things and living with regret, she feels like she’s not in control.
 As she learns more about her brain, she realizes that she can figure out strategies to help her keep focused.
 Readers who don’t have ADHD will get a glimpse into the way this kind of brain works.
 It is exactly like what my oldest daughter who has ADHD tells me it’s like with thoughts bouncing all over the place.
 Important and insightful.

 Tune It Out by Jamie Sumner